Kim Davis: Contempt of court and jailing

 Judge Bunning ordered Davis and her six deputy clerks to appear before him on September 3 after the six couples sought to have her held in contempt of court.
 Bunning ruled in the plaintiffs' favor and held Davis in contempt.
 The ACLU asked the court to fine Davis, but Bunning ordered her remanded in custody after the hearing.
 The judge said Davis would remain there until she complied with the court's order to issue marriage licenses.
 Bunning then spoke with each of the deputy clerks who reported to Davis.
 Only her son, Nathan Davis, told the judge he refused to comply with the court's order to start issuing marriage licenses; Bunning declined to hold him in contempt.
 After the hearing, U.S. Marshals transported Davis to the Carter County Detention Center in Grayson.

 On Friday, September 4, the first day her office was open during her incarceration, Davis's deputy clerks began issuing marriage licenses to all couples.
 James Yates and William Smith Jr. (independently suing Davis) were the first couple in Rowan County to receive a marriage license since Obergefell.
 They were soon followed by other couples who were plaintiffs against Davis.

-Through her Liberty Counsel attorneys, Davis filed an appeal of the order holding her in contempt of court, asking that she be released immediately from jail and that her name be removed from marriage licenses, allowing her deputies to issue them.
+Through her Liberty Counsel attorneys, Davis filed an appeal of the order holding her in contempt of court, asking that she be released immediately from jail and that her name be removed from marriage licenses so her deputies can issue them.
 Separately, Davis asked Governor Beshear to free her.
 The governor's office said that the conflict was a "matter between her and the courts"; Beshear added that he lacked the legal authority to either remove Davis from office or to relieve Davis of her statutory duties.
 Rowan County Democratic Judge-Executive Walter Blevins stated that he did not believe he would need to appoint a replacement for Davis, and that he believed the Attorney General of Kentucky and "the General Assembly will pass something where marriage licenses don't have anyone's name on them".